Innoactive/Creator/.Documentation/articles/transition-to-v2.0/02-update-behaviors-and-conditions.md

 ## Menu Items

 In the old versions, we hid the menu item class inside the `Menu` class.
-It turned out that it was hard to find it both to humans and IDEs.
+It turned out that it was hard to find it both for humans and IDEs, so we have moved them out into the new `Innoactive.CreatorEditor.UI.StepInspector.Menu` namespace.

 Also, we have changed the `DisplayedMenu` property's return type to the plain and simple `string`.